inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 -  to transmit packets having CS7 in their DSCP field on gate 2,

--  to transmit other packets on :gate:`defaultGate`.
+-  and to transmit other packets on :gate:`defaultGate`.